 - Requester must draft a detailed proposal that lists the proposed name of the site, and explains the purpose of the site, the intended audience, sample content, who will be developing the site and making updates.

 - Contact Brian Cook, who will also be given admin rights to all new sites, regarding your proposal.

 - Approved sites must be developed on the University’s Conductor platform.

 - Based on the proposal, Mendoza MarComm may accept the request, reject the request, or propose an alternate solution.

 - Mendoza MarComm retains the right to take the site down if the content is not maintained properly, any offensive or inappropriate content is posted, or for any reason that Mendoza MarComm believes warrants it.

-- Send your questions to Peter Ashley, director of marketing communications.
+- Send your questions to Brian Cook, Director of Marketing Communications.